Central Ohio Technical College banner ad

 “He’s a nationally – ranked judge and he will be staying for the afternoon show to judge the kids and give them tips and pointers,” Hahn said.

 Open show and youth fee is $10 and late fee is $15 the day of the show.
 Pens are available without bedding for $5.
 Out of state exhibitors must check in with on-site vet.
 Make checks payable to TayRae Farm LLC, Attn: Travis Hahn, 23794 CR 93, Fresno, OH 43824.
-You also can e-mail [email protected] or [email protected].
+You also can e-mail thahn22@gmail.com or tayraefarm@gmail.com.
 Deadline to register is the Friday before the show.

 Proceeds from the event will benefit the Coshocton 4-H goat program.